AnshKaul8/Banking-System-with-Database-Integration/BankingSystem/README.md

 Banking Management System (Java + JDBC + MySQL)

 Overview
+The Banking System with Database Integration aims to solve these challenges by introducing a structured and database-driven solution.
+The Accounts module solves the issue of unique identification by generating and validating account numbers.
+The User module tackles the challenge of secure registration and login.
+The Account Manager module addresses real banking concerns like deposit, withdrawal, transfer of funds between accounts, and balance checks.
+Finally, the Banking App module ensures smooth integration by establishing a JDBC connection and providing users with a menu-driven interface.
 The Banking Management System is a Java-based project that simulates real-world banking operations, such as account creation, deposits, withdrawals, and balance inquiries.
 It uses JDBC (Java Database Connectivity) to interact with a MySQL database, ensuring reliable data storage and retrieval.
 Designed with modularity and clarity in mind, the project demonstrates practical implementation of OOP principles and database integration in Java.